-REL 2295 (formerly STM 243C) Bible: Story and Salvation
+REL 2295 (formerly STM 243C) Introduction to the Bible

 An introduction to the Bible, both the Old and New Testaments.
 Informed by contemporary and traditional approaches, this course examines the various biblical genres for their theological, spiritual, historical, and literary significance.